YangHanlin/huffmanzip/README.md

 Last built at 16:07:19 on May 29 2019
 ```

+> **Note:** Depending on the generator CMake chooses to use, the executable may not be built in the current directory, so a simple `./huffmanzip -V` (or `.\huffmanzip.exe -V`) may not work.
+In this case, replace `huffmanzip` with the actual path to the built executable, e.g. `Build/huffmanzip`.

 #### In an IDE

 If you are using an IDE the building may be easier.
 Add the source files to create a project and select `Build` or similar actions.
 Find the built executable in the corresponding directory.